Reach Your Goal in 12 Weeks▷Half Marathon Training Plan

 The final piece of the puzzle that helps to put this all together in a complete package is the introduction of Training Blocks.
 Block training is a system where you repeat a series of workouts over a cycle of a few weeks to allow you to reach a higher level of mastery in all the hard sessions.
 In the program that I have provided below, we have 3 distinct 3-week blocks that create the core of the program.
 Each 3-week block repeats the workouts that are listed in the first week of each cycle.
 The purpose of this routine is that when introducing new training, it normally takes 3 attempts at any workout to achieve the mastery and adaptations that we are looking for to make you run faster.
 After we achieve these performance gains, it is time to move on to the next training block and challenge you once again.
 Along with this change in the individual workouts from one cycle to the next, the overall degree of difficulty changes as well.
 Each cycle is slightly harder than the previous one so that we can push towards achieving maximum fitness just prior to the race.
 This push for both progressive loading and progressive intensity will reach a peak 8-9 days before the race and then we will taper it all back in the final week so that you are recovered and ready to perform your best on race day.

-This program is 12 weeks long.
+This half marathon training plan is 12 weeks long.
 It starts off with a 2-week introduction to the program followed by 3 separate 3-week training blocks and finishes up with a 1-week taper/recovery phase leading into the race.

 When doing the sprints that are listed in the program, don’t try to go all out.
 You should focus on going fast, but be able to stay relaxed and smooth.
-Try to go faster easier, not by working harder.
+Try to go faster, but not by working harder.

 Feel free to substitute cross training days on easy run days when it makes sense.
 Ultimately, you get better at running by doing more running, but only if you can stay healthy and recover.
 Finding the balance between the two is the key to improving your race times.